y7nieSEl5/eqtune/ARCHITECTURE.md

 - **Config** (`src/config.rs`) is TOML at `~/Library/Application Support/eqtune/config.toml`:
   named presets (each a list of bands + a preamp) plus global toggles (`limiter`, `auto_off_low_power`, `auto_off_idle`, …).
 It ships working defaults, so a first run needs no file.
+Loads validate every preset against the realtime engine's limits (finite values, practical ranges, and at most 64 bands).
+A malformed or unrunnable config is moved aside as `config.toml.corrupt` or `config.toml.corrupt.N` and eqtune continues from shipped defaults, preserving the bad file for manual recovery.
+Saves write a sibling temp file, fsync it, atomically rename it into place, and fsync the directory so a crash cannot easily truncate the live config.
 The daemon holds both a working config and the last saved config: live tuning edits affect only the working config until the `off` prompt resolves them.
   Preset-management commands mutate the saved preset map directly: new preset names cannot overwrite existing custom names, deleting the last preset is rejected, and deleting the